Emotional Intelligence by Daniel Goleman explores what Emotional Intelligence is and why it matters more than IQ.

 - Check my Social Mastery Guide.

 When you’re sad, don’t ruminate, but distract yourself.
 Exercise, complete small tasks or re-frame the situation.

 How you reduce anger

 Emotional Intelligence says when you’re angry you should see the issue from the other person’s point of view.
 Or if there’s a problem, think about a positive and plausible reason behind rather than accusing “some idiot’s incompetence”.
 And do NOT vent.
 Contrary to popular belief venting only prolongs your feelings.

-If you are interested in how you can improve your Emotional Intelligence, there are some good tips, but this is not an how to book -you’re better off reading the articles of this website for that-.
+If you are interested in how you can improve your Emotional Intelligence, there are some good tips, but this is not an how to book.

 If you want to learn about Emotional Intelligence the topic, and how and why it’s important, then this book provides a broad overview of many studies on the subject.
 Daniel Goleman indeed basically coined the word Emotional Intelligence and gave huge impetus to the topic, for bad and for good (including critics).

 If this summary was helpful to you consider getting Emotional Intelligence via this link and you’ll help me keep the website going: get it on Amazon.